Kakeya set

 In mathematics, a Kakeya set, or Besicovitch set, is a set of points in Euclidean space which contains a unit line segment in every direction.
 For instance, a disk of radius 1/2 in the Euclidean plane, or a ball of radius 1/2 in three-dimensional space, forms a Kakeya set.
 Much of the research in this area has studied the problem of how small such sets can be.
-Besicovitch showed that there are Besicovitch sets of measure zero.
+Abram Besicovitch showed that there are Besicovitch sets of measure zero.

 A Kakeya needle set (sometimes also known as a Kakeya set) is a (Besicovitch) set in the plane with a stronger property, that a unit line segment can be rotated continuously through 180 degrees within it, returning to its original position with reversed orientation.
 Again, the disk of radius 1/2 is an example of a Kakeya needle set.

 Kakeya needle problem

 The Kakeya needle problem asks whether there is a minimum area of a region $D$ in the plane, in which a needle of unit length can be turned through 360°.
 This question was first posed, for convex regions, by Kakeya (1917).
 The minimum area for convex sets is achieved by an equilateral triangle of height 1 and area 1/√3, as Pál showed.

 Kakeya seems to have suggested that the Kakeya set $D$ of minimum area, without the convexity restriction, would be a three-pointed deltoid shape.
 However, this is false; there are smaller non-convex Kakeya sets.